function61/varasto/docs/guide_how-to-install.md

 Linux
 -----

 Download suitable binary from the Bintray link (in README).
+Don't worry about `public.tar.gz` (it's downloaded+extracted automatically if it's missing).

 Rename `sto_linux-amd64` -> `sto` and `chmod +x` it.

-Download & extract `public.tar.gz` to the same directory as you're running the binary from.

 Make `config.json` in the same directory with content: